 More about the San Blas Islands

 To learn more about the San Blas Islands, including info on the different beaches, marine life, weather/climate, accommodation, and more background on the Kuna people and their culture, I recommend checking out Sanblas-Islands.com.

 There are basically 3 ways to cross the Darien Gap:

 - Sailing.
 I can definitely recommend this option.
-You can ask around about departing boats at hostels or harbors, or check out SailColombiaPanama.com or ColombiaPanamaSailing.com for online booking options.
-Cost is usually around $550.
-(Ignore old reports of rock-bottom prices—those days have passed.)
+You can ask around about departing boats at hostels or harbors in Panama City or Cartagena, or check out SailColombiaPanama.com or ColombiaPanamaSailing.com for online booking options.
+The cost is usually around $550.
 Check the descriptions to make sure the atmosphere will be what you expect.
-I avoided going on a sailing boat known to be an extreme “party boat” and opted for a chilled out vibe on the Santana instead.
+I avoided going on a sailing boat known to be an extreme party boat and opted for a chilled out vibe instead.

 - Speed boat.
 There’s a San Blas Adventure tour which takes you by speedboat, during which you’ll be mostly sleeping on hammocks on the islands themselves.
-This costs $375, which seems like a bargain in comparison, but know this is a very different experience (you’ll be roughing it a lot more).
-You will also end up only just beyond the border in Colombia and not in Cartagena where most people want to be—the connection ferries and buses to Cartagena can take a lot of time and money, so this option may not be so cheap in reality.
+This costs $375, which seems like a bargain in comparison, but know this is a very different experience (based on what people told me, you’ll be roughing it a lot more).
+You will also end up only just beyond the border in Colombia and not in Cartagena where most people want to be.
+The connection ferries and buses to Cartagena can take a lot of time and money, so this option may not be so cheap in reality.

 - Flying.
 The cheapest ticket I could find was $350 between Panama City an Cartagena.
 However this may have just been a lucky find; flights on most routes between these countries typically cost around $500 (one way).

-There is currently no reliable/permanent ferry, nor would this be a good option as you would miss the San Blas islands entirely.
+There is currently no reliable or permanent ferry, nor would this be a good option as you would miss the San Blas islands entirely!

 Get my best travel tips